 - Schedules and coordinates appointments and meetings and appropriately prepares supplemental information.

-- Maximizes the President’s time by reading, researching, and routing correspondence; drafting letters and documents; collecting and analyzing information.
+- Maximizes the CEO’s time by reading, researching, and routing correspondence; drafting letters and documents; collecting and analyzing information.

-- Represents the President by attending meetings in the executive’s absence and/or attends meetings with President and ensures appropriate follow-through.
+- Represents the CEO by attending meetings in the executive’s absence and/or attends meetings with the CEO and ensures appropriate follow-through.

-- Works closely and effectively with the President to keep him/her well informed of upcoming commitments and responsibilities, following up appropriately.
+- Works closely and effectively with the CEO to keep him/her well informed of upcoming commitments and responsibilities, following up appropriately.

 - Coordinates senior staff team meetings including materials.
 Tracks action items to ensure timely completion.

-- Ensures smooth communication between the President’s office and internal departments, demonstrating leadership to maintain credibility, trust and support.
+- Ensures smooth communication between the CEO’s office and internal departments, demonstrating leadership to maintain credibility, trust and support.

 - Prioritizes conflicting needs; handles matters expeditiously, proactively, and follows-through on projects to successful completion, often with deadline pressures.